Consensys/mythx-docs/docs/source/tools/remix/index.rst

    .. note:: The contract may need to be compiled first, depending on the current Remix settings.
 Make sure the :guilabel:`Solidity Compiler` plugin for Remix is activated in your project.
 You will have to click the Solidity icon and then click the :guilabel:`Compile` button for your contract.

 #.
-The analysis may take a few minutes.
+Depending on the scan mode selected, the analysis may take a few minutes.
 When completed, a list of vulnerabilities will be displayed, along with a link to the `SWC Registry <https://smartcontractsecurity.github.io/SWC-registry/>`_ for each vulnerability found.

    .. figure:: img/results.png